Competition year :

 The number of pages required for each section may vary and is specified in the form.

 Applicants who are resident in Québec within the meaning of the Act respecting the Régie de l’assurance maladie du Québec (RAMQ) must provide a copy of their RAMQ card, which must be valid at the competition deadline, or proof that a card has been requested from the RAMQ and that the new card will be valid at the competition deadline.
+Please note that proof of initial registration with the RAMQ is not sufficient for this purpose.

 A copy of all transcripts is required, for all doctoral studies pursued by the applicant, whether completed or not.
 This includes transcripts from exchange programs or courses (equivalencies), where applicable.